Personal branding and building your business

 When working in the screen industries you have the option of trading under your own name or creating a brand name.
 Different people try out different ways, depending on their sector, skill set and personal preference.

 It's not difficult to put together your own web presence and curate your social media accounts.
 A little consistency and quality control go a long way.
 Your presence online should reflect the person you're selling.
-Community sites like Hiive can give you a great way to get started with an online portfolio for free, with the added bonus of a connected network of users.
+Online sites like the ScreenSkills talent directory can give you a great way to get started with an online portfolio for free, with the added bonus of a connected network of users.

 Diversifying your income

 The screen industries are inherently unstable.
 They rely an awful lot on brands and large companies for investment, on changing government policies and crowdfunding.
 For your own safety, you should never be relying on just one job to pay your bills.
 While larger companies may be able to offer you bigger budgets or longer duration contracts, many freelancers in the creative industries will not have that luxury and will need to diversify their income.

 Here are some creative ways you can think about diversifying: